What is DDOS Server?

 DDOS Server Attack

 Consider setting up a DDoS communications system that automatically alerts or responds to customers.
 The system should inform your clients that your service is in-operational for the moment.
-Let them know that your team is working diligently to restore the website soonest possible.
+Let them know that your team is working diligently to restore the website as soon as possible.
 Connect them to the status page where they can keep up with the updates.

 Erase Your Logs Immediately